wish2023/tp/docs/UserGuide.md

 ##### Supported Shortcuts

-The following commands on the left will be expanded to the corresponding command on the right.
+The following commands on the left will be expanded to the corresponding commands on the right.

 | Shortcut | Expanded command |
 |----------|------------------|